 It is the responsibility of the student to complete the Drop/Add Form, secure all necessary signatures, and submit the completed form to the Registrar's Office for processing.
-Faculty may also drop a student when they have exceeded the number of allowed absences.
-(See Attendance Policy) Drop/Add forms are available in Student Services and online.
+Faculty may also drop a student when they have exceeded the number of absences allowed.
+(See Attendance Policy) Drop/Add forms are available in the Student Affairs Department and online.